The Arousal video Game AnnotatIoN (AGAIN) Dataset: Introduction

-The design and creation of AGAIN was guided by the following factors: a) \emph{accessibility}, which is achieved through an online crowdsourcing framework; b) \emph{scalability}: AGAIN is utilising the PAGAN online annotation framework \cite{melhart2019pagan} and, hence, one can easily populate the AGAIN database with more participants and annotators; c) \emph{extensibility}: more affect dimensions and categories can be considered and integrated to the existing dataset through the customisable PAGAN annotation tool, and; d) \emph{generality}: any additional online game or interactive session can be easily integrated to the experimental protocol of AGAIN.
-While at the time of writing the dataset hosts 9 games annotated for arousal, AGAIN is designed with all aforementioned factors in mind so that is able to host data from more games and user modalities, considering alternative affective labels.
+While AC datasets in general rely on collecting peripheral physiological signals in laboratory settings, the AGAIN dataset moves data collection to an online setting.
+On the one hand, this setup only allows us to collect \emph{behavioural} data in a reliable way.
+However, since the tools and pipelines employed to collect the dataset emphasise a simple crowdsourced setup, the AGAIN database is much more flexible, extensible and scalable.
+The design and creation of AGAIN was indeed guided by the following factors: a) \emph{accessibility}, which is achieved through an online crowdsourcing framework; b) \emph{scalability}: AGAIN is utilising the PAGAN online annotation framework \cite{melhart2019pagan} and, hence, one can easily populate the AGAIN database with more participants and annotators; c) \emph{extensibility}: more affect dimensions and categories can be considered and integrated to the existing dataset through the customisable PAGAN annotation tool; d) \emph{generality}: any additional online game or interactive session can be easily integrated to the experimental protocol of AGAIN.
+While at the time of writing the database hosts 9 games annotated for arousal, AGAIN is designed with all aforementioned factors in mind so that it can host data from more games and user modalities, considering alternative affective labels.

 The AGAIN dataset is unique in a number of ways.
 First, it is the largest and most diverse publicly available affective dataset based on games as interactive elicitors.
 Given the breadth of elicitors offered, the dataset can be used for testing specific affect models on one particular task (i.e. a particular game) all the way to general models of affect across tasks (game genres and games in general).
 Second, the dataset is annotated with the core affective dimension of arousal, linking dominant annotation practices in affective computing with player modelling and game user research.
 Finally, it employs a novel annotation framework \cite{lopes2017ranktrace} which captures subjective annotations in a continuous and unbounded manner that can be further processed as labels for regression, classification or ordinal learning affect modelling tasks \cite{yannakakis2018ordinal,yannakakis2017ordinal}.